eccentricexit/iuvo/README.md

 ## What is this?

-This is an app and market place to work as a meeting point between anyone who:
+This is an app (built for educational purposes) and market place to work as a meeting point between anyone who:
 - Wants to hire a doctor for an appointment;
 - Wants to display themselves as a doctor available for hiring.